Overview

 Based off the modules you have passed and completed, or have planned to take in the future semesters, this command displays to you the degree to which you have completed your course requirements.
 It also displays other relevant information regarding your course’s requirements.
 This can be seen in the annotated screenshot below:

-is invokedThese information are displayed in the result panel when displayreq
+displayreq is invokedThese information are displayed in the result panel when displayreq is keyed in:

 -